 VR breaks down certain barriers surrounding traditional therapy and support.
 By masking the identity of the participant with a virtual avatar, issues of social stigma and discomfort in public settings are lessened, resulting in more open and meaningful interactions.

 VR removes the need to travel to a physical location, eliminating expenses, logistics, and time.
 Additionally, Foretell Reality works with our partners to ensure therapeutic environments are HIPPA compliant.

-Foretell Reality is working with Yale School of Medicine on a leading study of the efficacy of support groups in VR versus in person.
+Foretell Reality is working with Yale School of Medicine’s Pediatric Oncology Department on a leading study of the efficacy of support groups in VR versus in person.

-The study is seeking an effective and convenient solution for adolescent cancer patients to participate in moderated support group sessions without the health risk and inconvenience of traveling to and from the hospital or the social anxiety that can occur in group therapeutic settings.
+The has found an effective and convenient solution for adolescent cancer patients to participate in moderated support group sessions without the health risk and inconvenience of traveling to and from the hospital or the social anxiety that can occur in group therapeutic settings.